Medically reviewed by Drugs.com. Last updated on Nov 28, 2022.

 Bevacizumab is often given together with other cancer medicines.
 If you are using a combination of medicines, make sure that you take each one at the proper time and do not mix them.
 Ask your doctor to help you plan a way to remember to take your medicines at the right times.

-Using this medicine while you are pregnant can harm your unborn baby.
-Use two forms of birth control to keep from getting pregnant.
-Keep using two forms of birth control for at least 6 months after your treatment ends.
-If you think you have become pregnant while using the medicine, tell your doctor right away.
+Receiving this medicine while you are pregnant can harm your unborn baby.
+Use an effective form of birth control to prevent pregnancy while you are receiving this medicine and for at least 6 months after the last dose.
+If you think you have become pregnant while receiving this medicine, tell your doctor right away.

 Bevacizumab can temporarily lower the number of white blood cells in your blood, increasing the chance of getting an infection.
 It can also lower the number of platelets, which are necessary for proper blood clotting.
 If this occurs, there are certain precautions you can take, especially when your blood count is low, to reduce the risk of infection or bleeding: